 Badass Longcoat: Lisa rocks a long black leather jacket/trenchcoat in a few scenes.

 Bad Guys Play Pool: The reason Vinny's supposed to fight the idiot redneck is because he stiffed Lisa when she won $200 at pool.

 Blatant Lies: Vinny's explanation as to why there are no records of "Vinny Gambini" ever trying a case in New York State.

 Blind Without 'Em: The public defender attempts to use this to discredit one of the witnesses, but fails when it turns out the glasses were just for reading.
-Inverted with the elderly woman who was another witness, as she was wearing her glasses while witnessing the event; however, it was proven that her eyesight was so bad she was blind even with 'em.
+Inverted with another witness, an elderly woman who was wearing her glasses while witnessing the event; however, it was proven that her eyesight was so bad she was blind even with 'em.

 Vinny beats up a guy who taunted him at just the wrong moment.